Kotlin/dataframe/docs/StardustDocs/topics/schemasImportSqlGradle.md

-[//]: # (title: Import SQL metadata as a schema in Gradle project)
+[//]: # (title: Import SQL Metadata as a Schema in Gradle Project)

 <!---IMPORT org.jetbrains.kotlinx.dataframe.samples.api.Schemas-->

-Each SQL database keeps the metadata for all the tables, and this metadata could be used for the schema generation.
+Each SQL database contains the metadata for all the tables.
+This metadata could be used for the schema generation.

-**NOTE:** Visit the [page](readSqlDatabases.md) to see how to set up all Gradle dependencies for your project.
+**NOTE:** Visit this [page](readSqlDatabases.md) to see how to set up all Gradle dependencies for your project.

 ### With `@file:ImportDataSchema`